binaryfunt/electron-seamless-titlebar-tutorial/README.md

 ![S7]

 My way is to put it the left.
-Add this inside the `#drag-region` element:
+Add this inside the `#drag-region` div, above the window controls:

 ```html
 <div id="window-title">